Techtonica/curriculum/web-patterns/web-patterns.md

 Form small groups and discuss:
    - What are Web Design Patter ?
    - Why use Web Design Patterns?
-   - What are the benefits to use a Web Design Pattern?
+   - What are the benefits of using a Web Design Pattern?
    - Which Web Design Pattern will you use for your personal site?